erikjalevik/top100/notes.md

 If starting from an AIMP playlist, remove any lines except for the playlist lines and make sure to convert the file's encoding to UTF-8.
 Then modify the constants at the top of `convertAimpPlaylist.js` and run it to produce output suitable for the next step of the process.

-Prepare a playlist in the format:
+This prepares a playlist in the format:

 `chart_pos. artist - track_title [country, release_year] ||| chart_year`